azavea/pfb-network-connectivity/README.md

 docker compose run verifier boulder.csv my_output_to_verify.csv
 ```

-If there are any differences in the outputs, a summary of the differences will be output to console.
+If there are any differences in the outputs, a summary of the differences will be printed to the console.

 ### Verified Output Parameters